bartvanhoey/AbpUserVerificationByEmail/README.md

 In this article, I will show you how to get a user verified by email after he fills in the registration form in a **Blazor APB application**.

+In this article I make use of the free **Google SMTP Server** for sending emails,  in a real-world application, however,  you probably would choose another **Email Delivery Service** like **SendGrid, Mailjet, etc.**

+### Source Code

 The sample application has been developed with **Blazor** as UI framework and **SQL Server** as database provider.

-In this article I make use of the free **Google SMTP Server** for sending emails,  in a real-world application however,  you probably would chose another **Email Delivery Service** like **SendGrid, Mailjet, etc.**

-### Source Code

-Source code of the completed application is [available on GitHub](https://github.com/bartvanhoey/AbpUserVerificationByEmail).
+The source code of the completed application is [available on GitHub](https://github.com/bartvanhoey/AbpUserVerificationByEmail).

 ## Requirements